steiza/tinyfeedback/README.md

 **Q**: How do I get started?

 **A**:
-Edit config.py.
-Make sure the databases and users implied by DATA_STORE exist.
+Edit bin/tinyfeedback and also probably tinyfeedback/helper.py as described in the previous Q&A. Make sure the databases and users implied by DATA_STORE exist.
 This is a SQLAlchemy create_engine pseudo_url.

 Run bin/tinyfeedback-ctl start.
 Pause for a moment to reflect on how your life might be changed.
 Then put some data in to it.
 Maybe run something like: